top of page

 by Jana Zvibleman

-Romping stories about the Native American trickster figure Coyote, but in the guise of the author's true love, Bruce (bru-O-tee).
-The modern hero/scoundrel/force-of-nature/fool creates a sports car, cares for a new being, hangs out in a coffee shop, all while flummoxing his family and friends.
-This collection will delight, plus can serve as inspiration for creating your own life's fables.
+You too can morph your loved ones into classic characters in your own life's fables.
+Be inspired and entertained by these romping stories about the Native American trickster figure Coyote, in the guise of the author's true love, Bruce (bru-O-tee).
+The modern hero/scoundrel/force-of-nature/fool creates a sports car, cares for a new being, hangs out in a coffee shop . . . all while flummoxing his family and friends.
+DeLightFull!

 Bruyote Tales.jpg